ZenoRobotics/CUDA_C_and_GPU/README.md

 # Intro to CUDA C and GPU Architecture Course - 4 hr and extended versions

-Note: Book used for this course is "Programming Massively Parallel Processors - A Hands-on Approach" The current newest edition is Four.
-However, there is a free PDF of edition three.
+Note: Book used for this course is "Programming Massively Parallel Processors - A Hands-on Approach" The current newest edition is the 4th edition.
+However, there is a free PDF of for the 4th edition.
 So, feel free to use the free PDF found here:

 http://gpu.di.unimi.it/books/PMPP-3rd-Edition.pdf